Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Ventilator Modes.md

 > Therefore in a patient with no spontaneous breaths AC = SIMV

 # Pressure Control Ventilation (PCV)

-- Mandatory breaths only.
-The patient is unable to trigger the ventilator
+ - The main feature is that pressure is the control variable (CMV, IMV, SIMV, ACV can all be pressure controlled)
-- Trigger: time
+- Trigger: time (but typically flow triggered; the patient will become tachypnoeic if the $V_{\text{T}}$ is inadequate compensating for the low compliance)
 - Control: pressure
 - Cycling: time